Isfahan: Roads and freeways

-Over the past decade, Isfahan's internal highway network has been undergoing a major expansion.
-Much care has been taken to prevent damage to valuable, historical buildings.
-Modern freeways connect the city to Iran's other major cities, including the capital Tehran, 400 km to the north, and Shiraz, 200 km to the south.
+From 2002 to 2013, Isfahan's internal highway network underwent an expansion.
+Freeways connect the city to Iran's other major cities, including Tehran, 400 km to the north, and Shiraz, 200 km to the south.
 Highways also service satellite cities surrounding the metropolitan area.

 The Isfahan Eastern Bypass Freeway is under construction.

 In 2021, a new AVL system was deployed in the city.

 Bridges

-The bridges over the Zayanderud comprise some of the finest architecture in Isfahan.
-The oldest is the Shahrestan Bridge, whose foundations were built during the Sasanian Empire (3rd–7th century Sassanid era); it was repaired during the Seljuk period.
+The oldest bridge over the Zayanderud is the Shahrestan Bridge, whose foundations were built during the Sasanian Empire (3rd–7th century Sassanid era); it was repaired during the Seljuk period.
 Further upstream is the Khaju Bridge, which Shah Abbas II built in 1650.
 It is 123 m long, with 24 arches; and it also serves as a sluice gate.